Louis Lewandowski: Lewandowski's music today

 Over the past decades attempts have been made to celebrate the music of Lewandowski.
 The Zemel Choir of London released an album of the works of Lewandowski according to their original settings entitled "Louis Lewandowski - Choral and Cantorial Works".
 In 2020, Deutsche Grammophon Records released a recording of his "Eighteen Liturgical Psalms," recorded by the Hungarian Radio Choir and soloists, with organ.
 In 2011 in Berlin an annual international choir festival was started under the auspices of the mayor called the "Louis Lewandowski Festival".
 "The Synagogal Ensemble Berlin", the resident choir at the Pestalozzistraße Synagogue in Berlin, present full Lewandowski Shabbat services every Friday night and Saturday morning, as does Belsize Square Synagogue in London in most of its liturgy for cantor choir and organ.
 It has also created digital editions.
+Also in the Netherlands, the music of Louis Lewandowski is widely used, notably in the synagogue of the Liberal Jewish Community (L.J.G.) in Amsterdam.
+His music came to Amsterdam with the German Jewish immigrants who were fleeing Germany before and during the Second World War.
+Most services in the L.J.G. are a mix of Lewandowski mixed with some more modern American influences.The choir of the L.J.G.
+Amsterdam (Sjier Chadasj, under direction of Marcela Obermeister- Shasha) specializes in the music of Lewandowski and performs in the synagogue on the (High) Holidays and special services.This choir released a CD - Ledor Wador with the Music of Lewandowski in 2017.
 The Lewandowski Chorale, Johannesburg is a non-denominational mixed choir focussing on bringing the music of Lewandowski to a wider audience.
 The Society for Classical Reform Judaism (USA), the international voice of advocacy for the preservation and renewal of the historic worship and musical traditions of the Reform Movement, actively promotes the Lewandowski repertoire for contemporary liturgical usage.
 In addition to the production of CD recordings of this music, the Society has supported the renewed use of the Lewandowski tradition at the Hebrew Union College-Jewish Institute of Religion and at its campus synagogues in Cincinnati, Los Angeles and particularly in Jerusalem, where a Classical Reform worship service and concert have become an annual event.
 The Society also supports the use of these compositions, with instrumental and choral accompaniment, at congregations throughout the United States, as well as in Jerusalem and Warsaw.